“With U=U, HIV treatment has transformed the HIV prevention landscape.” World Health Organization (WHO)

 Reduces the anxiety associated with testing, and encourages people living with HIV to stay on treatment to stay healthy and prevent transmission.

 Offers a public health argument to increase access and remove barriers to treatment, care, and diagnostics to save lives and prevent new transmissions.

 U=U is radically at odds with the established ways of thinking.
 Shifts in attitudes, beliefs, and behaviors take time, especially in medicine and public health and especially considering the unprecedented trauma of the AIDS epidemic.

 After decades of deeply ingrained and often exaggerated fears of HIV, it may be difficult to accept that people living with HIV can pose no risk to their sexual partners, even without condoms, and can conceive children without alternative and costly means of insemination.
 Stigma and judgment about sex and people associated with HIV remain a barrier.
-While it is unethical for healthcare workers and other information providers to serve as gatekeepers of vital health information, a longstanding history of paternalism in public health has stripped agency from people living with HIV, especially marginalized communities.
+A longstanding history of paternalism in public health has stripped agency from people living with HIV, especially marginalized communities.

 Prevention Access Campaigns and partners are changing that worldwide.
 We believe that all people living with HIV have a right to accurate and meaningful information about their social, sexual, and reproductive health that is based on science, not stigma.